 1. Book 2-4 Months in Advance

-If you have time and flexibility to travel watch for cheap airline tickets on last minute deals and discounts.
+On the other hand, if you have time and flexibility to travel, watch for cheap airline tickets on last-minute deals and discounts.

-The best way to take advantage of airfare deals is to have money saved in your travel fund already.
+Of course, the best way to take advantage of airfare deals is to have money saved in your travel fund already.
 Start saving money for your travel fund with these tips.
-You can sign up for the money saving email course for more support to jump-start your savings.

 3. Set Airfare Alerts

 Whether you are planning 6 months out or last minute, have alerts set to email you when specific locations go on sale.

 I know there are theories about the best days to buy airfare, but I have found great deals come through the travel alerts regardless of the day of the week.
 It’s important to know about these right away, so you can act quickly.